wso2/docs-choreo-dev/en/docs/develop-components/deploy-a-containerized-application.md

     - Fields marked with **\*** are not visible for all component types.

     - To successfully build your container with Choreo, it is essential to explicitly define a User ID (`UID`) under the `USER` instruction in your Dockerfile.
-You can refer the [sample Dockerfile](https://github.com/wso2/choreo-sample-apps/blob/main/go/rest-api/Dockerfile) for guidance.
+You can refer to the [sample Dockerfile](https://github.com/wso2/choreo-sample-apps/blob/main/go/rest-api/Dockerfile) for guidance.

     - To ensure that the defined USER instruction is valid, it must conform to the following conditions:

         - A valid User ID is a numeric value between 10000-20000, such as `10001` or `10500`.
         - Usernames are not considered valid and should not be used.
 For example, `my-custom-user-12221` or `my-custom-user` are invalid User IDs.

-## Deploy the Containerized component
+## Deploy the containerized component

 Choreo will automatically apply deployment configurations and settings based on the component type you select during creation.
 For example, if you select the **Service** component type, Choreo will deploy it as a Kubernetes deployment with appropriate scaling configurations.